JjromFront/d3-task/README.md

 ## Features

-- **Interactive Bars**: Hover over each bar to view the specific date and GDP value in a tooltip.
+- **Interactive Bars**: Hover over each bar to view the specific date in the tooltip!
-- **Responsive Design**: The chart scales gracefully to fit various screen sizes and devices.
 - **Colorful and Appealing**: The bar chart is designed to be visually attractive, making data exploration enjoyable.

 ## How to Use